 - In The Men Who Stare at Goats, a move fitting this description supposedly killed China's greatest martial artist - thirty some-odd years after the fact.
 Lyn believes himself to be affected by this.
 Presumably the story is based on the "quivering palm" theory of the death of Bruce Lee.
 (Short version: a martial arts master, angry over Lee revealing martial arts sequences in his films, killed him with a slow-acting deathblow.)

-- In Osmosis Jones, Big Bad Thrax has a particularly long clawed finger which allows him to kill the other cellular beings he interacts with by simply touching them.
+- In Osmosis Jones, Big Bad Thrax's particularly long-clawed left index finger allows him to kill the other cellular beings he interacts with by simply poking them.
 Within moments of appearing on-screen, he gently pricks a harmless cell worker who horrifically boils/burns alive from the inside out.

-- Possibly example: the infamous Avada Kevadra spell in Harry Potter kills (almost) anything the instant it strikes.
+- The infamous Avada Kedavra Killing Curse in Harry Potter kills (almost) anything the instant it strikes.
 It also utterly obliterates objects.
+It takes some powerful magic and intent to make it work properly however.

 - In the novel Forever After, hingu master Gar Quithnick can inflict all sorts of instant or conditional death or paralysis with a touch (in addition to conventional martial arts).
 The highest technique of his art is a touch that will kill an opponent when he experiences a moment that defines his life.
 After using it on a deposed tyrannical despot, Gar informs him that he can live a long life of modesty and humility, or go back to his old ways and die.